matthew-brett/lis-data-science/pages/background_reading.md

 # Background reading

-This course has a rather different focus from many introductory courses to Python.
-Typical courses in Python are for people who want to learn "programming" in the abstract, and there are some very good books and online courses for this; see below for some suggestions.

 ## Python for scientific data analysis

-This course concentrates on using Python for data analysis, so it has a strong focus on the libraries that you need to get, select, visualize and analyze data.
-Unlike many courses on Python and data analysis, this course does not assume you have done any programming before.
-As yet there are no good printed books that we know if, that follow this scheme.
-For online material, the [Berkeley course in data science](https://www.inferentialthinking.com) is a very good introduction, that proceeds at a faster pace that we do.
+For online material, the
+[Berkeley course in data science](https://www.inferentialthinking.com) is a very good introduction.
 You'll see that we have used a lot of their material for this course.
 Berkeley has a various matching [Data Science EdX courses](https://www.edx.org/professional-certificate/berkeleyx-foundations-of-data-science) that you can take for free.
 You can also pay to take a formal certification on the same courses.
 The [Software Carpentry](https://software-carpentry.org)